 All international transcripts or credentials are subject to an international transcript and/or credential evaluation.

 Your personal statement should consist of a two-page letter indicating your motivation for seeking entrance to the program.

-Please offer in detail the strengths you feel you can bring to the program, in particular those related to global leadership and intercultural and cross-cultural experience.
-These can be through work, research or volunteer engagements.
+Please offer in detail the strengths you feel you can bring to the program, and in particular those experiences related to global leadership and diversity (e.g., intercultural, gender, community, economic, social, political, and/or other intersectionalities).
+These can be through work, research, advocacy, activism, or volunteer engagements, as well leading through individual challenges or initiatives.
 Please describe the insights and learnings that you have gained from these experiences.
 Please consider the contexts and number of months or years you were engaged in such capacities.

 Guiding questions for the personal statement (please respond to all):